pcse/pmm-scanner-api/README.md

 ###Notes

-This API is a work in progress, and as such, not all data pertaining to the Pizza My Mind database will be available at once.
-Instead, data from years prior to the use of a database will be added over time, the database layout will be restructured to ensure flexibility, and record accuracy checked in chunks as this project matures.
+This API is a work in progress, and as such, not all data pertaining to the Pizza My Mind database will be available from the start.
+Instead, data from years prior to the use of a database for registering students at events will be added over time and record accuracy checked in chunks as this project matures.
 Please be advised about the following temporary limitations:

-- Individual student records will only available from the Fall semester of the year 2014, until the present (API records are updated in real time when the new scanner client is used at upcoming events).
+- Individual student records will only available from the Fall semester of the year 2014, until the present (API records are updated in real time when the updated scanner client is used at upcoming events).
 - Attendance records for any event will only be available starting from the Fall semester of the year 2015.
 - Individual event records will only be available starting from the Fall semester of the year 2015.